nikolap99/List-of-React.js-mini-projects/README.md

 # List of React.js mini projects
-List of all of my mini-projects made with React.js
+List of all of my mini-projects made with React.js with the purpose of practicing and learning

 ### Filtered List
 **Live:** https://filterable-list.netlify.com/ <br/>